This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Waltham Abbey’s setting is serene and the gardens and associated ruins are free to roam around, with plenty of detailed interpretation panels.There is lots to do and see and do in the Waltham Abbey Gardens, from the duckpond and numerous wooden bridges, to getting up close to the crypts or sitting on one of the benches to look out over the meadow.

-The Waltham Abbey Rose Gardens are also a delight, particularly in the summer and is a very tranquil place to unwind or catch your thoughts.
+The Rose Gardens are also a delight, particularly in the summer and is a very tranquil place to unwind or catch your thoughts.

 The market square in Waltham Abbey is home to several cafes, shops and pubs along with the bi-weekly market.
 Held every Tuesday and Wednesday, Waltham Abbey market consists of several large stalls selling all manner of sundries from potted plants and linen through to pick & mix sweets and hair accessories.

-Whilst not epic in size and rather eclectic, the setting is magnificent, with the historic Welsh Harp pub a suitably majestic backdrop (more on this later).
+Whilst not epic in size and rather eclectic, the setting for Waltham Abbey Market is magnificent, with the historic Welsh Harp pub a suitably majestic backdrop (more on this later).

 The first time we ever visited Waltham Abbey High Street, we found it covered in bunting and flags after an event so we are a little biased, but this is one of the nicest high streets we’ve encountered.